Having a baby hasn’t slowed these runners down at all.

 It might be psychological or it might be something that can’t be measured or quantified.

-“Running started out as something purely for me, my escape, my ‘me’ time,” says two-time U.S. 5,000-meter champion Lauren Fleshman, 32, mother to Jude, 11-months old.
+“Running started out as something purely for me, my escape, my ‘me’ time,” says two-time U.S. 5,000-meter champion Lauren Fleshman, 34, mother to Jade, who is almost 2.
 “It’s still my ‘me’ time, but what I didn’t expect was how whole I would feel when I cross a finish line and Jude is there.”

-Darcy Africa, a mom, ultrarunner and two-time winner of Colorado’s grueling Hardrock 100 offers a similar observation.
+Darcy Piceu, a mom, ultrarunner and three-time winner of Colorado’s grueling Hardrock 100 offers a similar observation.

 “When I was running up towards the Hardrock finish line, a friend asked what I most wanted to see or do (after I finished),” she says.
 “All I wanted at that moment was to see Sophia.”